jxkimathi/C-Files/README.md

 * [MathFunctions.c](./MathFunctions.c) : A program that explains and shows the use of the math header file.
 * [MemoryAddresses.c](./MemoryAddresses.c) : A program that shows how to work with memory addresses.
 * [NestedLoops.c](./NestedLoops.c) : A program that shows the use of nested loops.
+* [PointerArithmetic.c](./PointerArithmetic.c) : A program that deals with pointer arithmetic.
 * [Pointers.c](./Pointers.c) : A program that shows how to work with pointers.
+* [PointingtoFunctions.c](./PointingtoFunctions.c) : A program that explains pointers to functions.
 * [ReadingFiles.c](./ReadingFiles.c) : A program that shows how to read into files.
 * [Return.c](./Return.c) : A program that shows the work of the return function in the code.
+* [ScopeStorageClasses.c](./ScopeStorageClass.c) : A program showing the different scopes and storage classes.
 * [StringFunctions.c](./StringFunctions.c) : A program that shows how to work with string functions.
 * [Structs.c](./Structs.c) : A program that shows the use of structures.
 * [SwapVal.c](./SwapVal.c) : A program that shows how to swap two values using a third variable.
 * [SwitchStatements.c](./SwitchStatements.c) : A program that shows how to work with switch statements.
 * [TemperatureConv.c](./TemperatureConv.c) : A program that converts the temperature between celcius and centigrade.
 * [Ternary.c](./Ternary.c) : A program that shows how to work with a ternary operator.
+* [Time.c](./Time.c) : A program to show how to call current time.
 * [Typedef.c](./Typedef.c) : A program that shows how to work woth the typedef reserved keyword.
 * [UserInput.c](./UserInput.c) : A program that shows the different ways to input data into a code.
 * [Variables.c](./Variables.c) : A program that explains and shows how to declare and initialize variables.
+* [VariableArguments.c](./VariableArguments.c) : A program explaining the use of variable arguments.
 * [WhileLoops.c](./WhileLoops.c) : A program that shows how to work with while loops.
 * [WritingFiles.c](./WritingFiles.c) : A program that shows how to write into files.
 * [0-Alphabet.c](./0-Alphabet.c) : A Program that prints the alphabet in lowercase.